HoracioSoldman/batch-processing-on-aws/README.md

 The following screenshot displays a part of our final dashboard which clearly shows some useful insights about bicycle rides in different dimensions.

 ![Final Dashboard](/images/dashboard.png "The final dashboard on Metabase")

-## Project limitations
-### Manual DAGs triggering
-Up to this point, the DAGS need to be triggered manually one by one.
-This can be an issue if we would like to run batch processing on a regular basis like hourly or daily.
-One possible solution might be to tie these DAGS together by adding dependencies between them.

-[Update] This issue has been fixed in the initialisation DAGs by adding `ExternalTaskSensor` operators which allow DAGs to wait for their predecessors to finish before starting their tasks.

-Also, in order to run the processor DAGs (`proc_?_*_dag`) periodically in the future, we can simply replace their `schedule_interval` values by a cron expression (e.g. `"55 23 * * 2"`).